anayleeloolxp/moodle-local_leeloolxp_web_tat/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Description ##

+This plugin used for save activity tracking of a user, we are saving into leeloolxp. spent time on a single activity by a user.